UnlimitedEdition/Natalia-Show-DE/README.md

 ## Available Scripts

-- `npm run dev` - Starts the development server
+- `npm run dev` - Start the development server
-- `npm run build` - Builds the production version
+- `npm run build` - Build the production version
-- `npm run preview` - Previews the production build
+- `npm run preview` - Preview the production build

 ## Deployment

 The application is deployed on Vercel and connected to a Supabase backend.

+## Contributing

+Please ensure you follow security best practices when contributing to this project.

 ## License